vzelen/rviews/README.md

 - [ ] `array` view
 - [ ] `set` view
 - [ ] `unordered_map` as a source
-- [ ] improve the performance of modification of source containers via a view container by reducing the amount of recreations of view container when source container does not reallocate
+- [ ] improve the performance of modification of source containers via a view container by reducing the number of recreations of view container when source container does not reallocate
 - [ ] reduce the amount of view container repopulation, almost always it is not needed
 - [ ] improved tests for `map` as a source
 - [ ] `extract` for associate containers